- Contracting with MacB

 1. Any government organization can coordinate a Statement of Work and fund its procurement through the 55CONS through task order competitions across all 12 primes.
 From initial contact to contract award is less than 180 days on average.
 The government vehicle fee is 1.52 percent; task order values are a minimum of $2,500 each, and a negotiable labor category and rate structure schedule per end customer definition unique to each task order.

 2. All tasks must include an analysis requirement.
-Support of any/all phases of R&D efforts from initiation through operational prototyping, inclusive of transition into operations and maintenance (O&M), but of course not O&M itself.
+Assistance with any/all phases of R&D efforts from initiation through operational prototyping, inclusive of transition into operations and maintenance (O&M), but of course not O&M itself.
 All TATs are categorized as “R&D” or “A&AS related to R&D”.

-4. All DS-TAT Team tasks additionally provide DTIC registered research and reference support for extensive S&T information re-use for more efficient task order execution.
+4. All DS-TAT team tasks additionally provide DTIC registered research and reference for extensive S&T information re-use for more efficient task order execution.

-5. All TAT’s are competed across all DS-TAT prime teams, ensuring both competition and diversity for government procurements.
+5. All TATs are competed across all prime teams, ensuring both competition and diversity for government procurements.

 Contact Information (email@example.com)

-For more detailed information about the DS-TAT Contract and how to contract via DS-TAT, please visit the DTIC website here.
+For more detailed information about the contract, or how to contract via DS-TAT, please visit the DTIC website here.